pierstitus/klondiff/README.md

 Clone this repo somewhere, and make symlinks to klondiff and git-klondiff in your ~/bin.
 If you want to use a different directory on your path, change also the path in git-klondiff.

-Requires python and python-bzrlib to be installed.
+Requires python3 and python3-breezy to be installed.

+To run with python2 change python3 to python on the first line of patiencediff.py.

 ## Usage